 - Take things one step at a time.
 Not all steps require you to take the final decision.

 - Look for someone you can work with and learn from.

 - Look at the business the way a grandmaster looks at a chessboard.

-- Tiny startups beat big companies because of one thing - Culture.
-It is what innovation depends on.
+- Tiny startups beat big companies because of the culture.

 - Mentors you can trust to give you the right advice when you need a sanity check are important.

-- There are 2 key things you need to effect change or get a good deal
+- There are 2 key things you need to get a good deal

 - Leverage i.e the assessment of the bargaining power or the strength of the actual hand you have